 Lawsuits against Takeda sprang up a few years ago when a study linked Actos to bladder cancer.
 At the time, Actos was a groundbreaking drug used to treat Type 2 Diabetes, but as more and more people began taking the drug, those same people developed bladder cancer.
-In fact, a European study actually suggested that Actos raised the chance of bladder cancer by around 83%.
+A European study suggested that Actos raised the chance of bladder cancer by around 83%.
 While other countries banned the drug outright, Takeda never recalled Actos in the U.S.

 Sure, a 2014 study suggested that there was no correlation between Actos and bladder cancer.
 The study was a substantial 10-year analysis, which sounds on the face of it pretty sound.
 The study had just one flaw: it was financed by Takeda.
 Classic.